Gone with the Wind (musical): Act II

 Scarlett and Rhett return from their honeymoon with gifts, including a petticoat for Mammy, who declares she won't wear it as she does not like Captain Butler.
 Ashley cannot run Scarlett's mill at a profit, and she tells him he should use convict labour.
 Ashley cannot bear to see how brutal Scarlett has become, and he blames Rhett.
 Scarlett realises that Ashley still loves her, and she tells Rhett that she will no longer share a bedroom with him.
 Rhett says that this is no hardship to him; he is then seen with other women.
 Scarlett invites her old and new friends to her 'crush' ("Reconstruction Bounty"), but her old friends criticise her and leave.
 A drunken Rhett argues with Scarlett about Ashley, saying that tonight, instead of three people, there'll be "Just Two!" as he forcefully takes her to his bed.
 The next morning, Rhett has gone, but Scarlett realises that he loves her.
 Later, she is dismayed to find that she is pregnant again, but Rhett is delighted.

 In 1867, Scarlett gives birth to a girl, Bonnie.
 Mammy finally accepts Captain Butler and wears the petticoat.
 Rhett restores his reputation with society for Bonnie's sake.
 Bonnie has nightmares and is afraid of the dark, so Rhett sings a lullaby ("Once Upon a Time").
 Scarlett tells Mammy that she wants to love Bonnie, but the child only cares for her father ("Every Child").
 By 1871, Bonnie is learning to ride her pony, but when she tries to take a jump, she is thrown to the ground.
 Bonnie dies, and Scarlett blames Rhett.
 In his grief, he refuses to bury her as she was afraid of the dark, and it takes kind words from Melly to comfort him.
 Rhett says a final goodbye to Bonnie ("Once Upon a Time" (reprise)).
 Scarlett feels all alone, and Rhett feels like a stranger ("Alone").

-Melly becomes ill with a miscarriage.
+Despite apparent infertility due to the trauma of Beau's birth, Melly becomes pregnant again, but miscarries and becomes gravely ill.
 On her deathbed, she tells Scarlett to look after Ashley, and to be kind to Rhett as he helped her with money without Ashley knowing.
 Outside, Scarlett realises that Ashley loves Melly, and he never loved her.
 She runs home, telling Rhett that she must have loved him for years.
 But she is too late; he says it is over.
 Scarlett asks him what she will do if he goes, but as he leaves, he says that he doesn't "give a damn".
 Scarlett decides to return to Tara, knowing that she will win Rhett back somehow as tomorrow is another day ("Gone With The Wind" (reprise)).